 - Heart disease

-- Expenses for people with one chronic condition were twice the amount for those without any, and expenses for people with multiple chronic conditions were up to seven times the amount faced by people with only one (Agency for Healthcare Research and Quality).
+- Expenses for people with one chronic condition were twice the amount of those without any, and expenses for people with multiple chronic conditions were up to seven times the amount faced by people with only one (Agency for Healthcare Research and Quality).

-- Heart disease, cancer, and chronic lower respiratory diseases are the top three causes of death in the US (CDC).
+- Heart disease, cancer, and chronic lower respiratory diseases are the top three causes of death in the U.S. (CDC).
 Treatments for these three ailments can run into the hundreds of thousands of dollars, often incurring unaffordable expenses for families already in pain.

 Medical disasters can strike anyone, anywhere

-Take comfort in watching your whole community rally behind you
+Watch your community rally behind you

 Without health insurance, medical expenses pile up quickly